123RASIKA/HistoSecuRe/README.md

 ->Open Matlab software and paste the encoder.m file.

-->In imread("") function, write the name of the image.
+->In imread("") function, write the name of the image for example I've used barbara.jpg image.

 ->The encoder module will give the histogram of the original and embedded image , in which bit 1 is embedded at the peak point , the image after embedding and the PSNR of the embed image versus original image.